CALLHealth Plan Services 303-602-2111 / TTY 711 DHMP Pharmacy Department 303-602-2070 / TTY 711 MedImpact Help Desk 877-391-9291 / TTY 711

 The pharmacy network may change at any time.
 You will receive notice when necessary.

-In these situations, please check first with Member Services to see if there is a network pharmacy nearby.
+In these situations, please check first with Health Plan Services to see if there is a network pharmacy nearby.
 How do you ask for reimbursement from the plan?

 If you must use an out-of-network pharmacy, you will generally have to pay the full cost (rather than your normal share of the cost) at the time you fill your prescription.
 You can ask us to reimburse you for our share of the cost.
 (Chapter 7, Section 2.1 in your Evidence of Coverage explains how to ask the plan to pay you back.)